 Home Science, by its nature is a skill based program having five specializations which provide various skills required to empower them in family life, society and nation at wider prospect.
 These skills make them independent economically and socially.
 The course in Home Science focuses on development of various skills required in the development of a career in the chosen field by the students.
 This helps the students to cope up with the requirements of the profession and to deal with the demands of the specific field of career.
 It helps the students to develop a creative approach towards any job to be accomplished.
 Skills such as- Diet Planning for various age groups/ institutions, Bakery Skills, Food Preservation skills, Food Processing, Product Development, Food Quality Control, Food Service Management, Interior Designing for Residential spaces, Interior Designing for Commercial Spaces, Landscape Designing, Computer Aided Designing, Furniture Designing, Consumer Guidance, Interior Model Making, Fashion Designer, Fashion Illustrator, Textile Designer, Story telling, Puppet making and Puppetry; Scientific Toys Making for Learning, Skills to manage Day Care Centers and Nursery Schools; Preparing Teaching Learning Material for Nursery School and Media Skills etc. get developed by undertaking subjects offered under the five specializations.

-18. Appropriate integration of Indian Knowledge system (teaching in Indian Language, culture, using online course)
+18.Appropriate integration of Indian Knowledge system (teaching in Indian Language, culture, using online course)

 The Home Science courses that are offered are multi-disciplinary in character.
 Traditional Textiles is a subject that is offered to the students of Textile Science and Apparel Design focusses on teaching the traditional arts.
-Workshops on Warli and Madhubani aid in the understanding of these works of art by the pupils, thereby creating opportunities for them.

-To help the students comprehend the value of conventional medicine, the college conducts workshops like "Integrated Dietetics - The Way Forward."
-Even while we adhere to dietary guidelines based on contemporary medical knowledge, it is equally essential to understand traditional guidelines.
+2 credits course on Basics of on Warli aid in the understanding of these works of art by the pupils, thereby creating opportunities for them.
+In dietetics while we adhere to dietary guidelines based on contemporary medical knowledge, it is equally essential to understand traditional guidelines.
+Students completed 2 credits course on Yoga to educate the students about the various postures(asanas).

-The integration of ancient and modern knowledge is the goal of these workshops.

-Yoga workshops are organised to educate the students about the various postures(asanas)useful to rectify the disorders in the technical workspace.
 Most of the sessions are in the Indian languages.
+Before conducting Extension activities, students are informed of the target groups medium of instruction.
+The objective of Home Science course is to create awareness among the community members in their regional language.